cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 - It must allow relayers to register their counterparty payee address (i.e. source address).
 - It must have in escrow the maximum fees that all outstanding packets may pay out (or it must have ability to mint required amount of tokens)
-- It must pay the receive fee for a packet to the forward relayer specified in `PayFee` callback (if unspecified, it must refund forward fee to original fee payer(s))
+- It must pay the receive fee for a packet to the forward relayer specified in `PayPacketFee` callback (if unspecified, it must refund forward fee to original fee payer(s))
-- It must pay the ack fee for a packet to the reverse relayer specified in `PayFee` callback
+- It must pay the ack fee for a packet to the reverse relayer specified in `PayPacketFee` callback
 - It must pay the timeout fee for a packet to the timeout relayer specified in `PayTimeoutFee` callback
 - It must refund any remainder fees in escrow to the original fee payer(s) if applicable
+- It must pay the client update fee to the forward relayer specified in `PayClientUpdateFee` callback (if unspecified, it must refund forward fee to original fee payer(s))

 ```typescript
 // RegisterCounterpartyPayee is called by the relayer on each channelEnd and